First Nations Consultation Policy and Guidelines Renewal 2016

 Alberta respects First Nations’ constitutionally protected Treaty rights and understands the important role these rights have in maintaining First Nations’ cultures and traditional ways of life.

 The First Nations Consultation Policy is in effect when Crown decisions on land and natural resource management may adversely impact Treaty rights or traditional uses.
-The Government of Alberta’s Policy on Consultation with First Nations on Land and Natural Resource Management, 2013 (the Policy) was approved by Cabinet and publicly released in 2013, and the associated Guidelines were released in 2014.
+The Government of Alberta’s Policy on Consultation with First Nations on Land and Natural Resource Management, 2013 was approved by Cabinet and publicly released in 2013.
+The associated Guidelines were released in 2014.

 + What is the Enhanced Consultation Capacity Initiative?